Little hermit

 The little hermit (Phaethornis longuemareus) is a hummingbird that is a resident breeder in north-eastern Venezuela, northern Guyana, Suriname, French Guiana and Trinidad.
 This lowland species occurs in various semi-open wooded habitats, e.g. mangrove, secondary forest, plantations and scrub.
 In Trinidad it also occurs in rainforest.
-It is fairly common in most of its range, and therefore listed as Least Concern by BirdLife International.
+It is fairly common in most of its range, and therefore listed as Least Concern by BirdLife International on the IUCN Red List.

 Previously, several other small hermits were considered subspecies of this species.
 This includes the stripe-throated hermit (P. striigularis) of Central America and north-western South America, the minute hermit (P. idaliae) of south-eastern Brazil, the Tapajós hermit (P. aethopyga) of south-eastern Amazonia, and the black-throated hermit (P. atrimentalis) of western Amazonia.
 As presently defined, the little hermit is monotypic.